camunda/camunda-docs/docs/reference/announcements.md

 Make sure to update your Docker configurations accordingly to ensure compatibility.

-### New base path for Operate and Tasklist components
+### New base path for Operate and Tasklist web applications

 We are introducing a new base path for both the Operate and Tasklist **web applications**.
 This change applies to both Self-Managed and SaaS environments.